 Why We Like It

-Some, including us, say it’s simply the best.
-A statement that is backed up by active install numbers and thousands of five star, or near five-star, reviews.
+Some say it’s simply the best and they have certainly been around for the longest.
+This is backed up by active install numbers and thousands of five star, or near five-star, reviews.

 Yoast SEO started out as an SEO beginner’s guide and has always been dedicated to making SEO more approachable for the WordPress community.
 You feel that commitment when using the plugin and it makes for an amazing knowledge base and blog packed with solid SEO advice laid out in simple terms and great documentation.